Governance of the Bank of England

 Prudential Regulation Committee (PRC)

-The Bank’s functions as PRA must be exercised through the PRC, which consists of the Governor, the Deputy Governors for Financial Stability, Markets, Banking and Resolution, and Prudential Regulation, the Chief Executive of the FCA, a member appointed by the Governor with the approval of the Chancellor and at least six external members appointed by the Chancellor.
+The Bank’s functions as PRA must be exercised through the PRC, which consists of the Governor, three Deputy Governors (for Prudential Regulation, Financial Stability, Markets, Banking and Resolution, the Chief Executive of the FCA, a member appointed by the Governor with the approval of the Chancellor and at least six external members appointed by the Chancellor.
 The PRA’s general objective is to promote the safety and soundness of the banks, insurers and investment companies that it authorises.
 In relation to insurance it must contribute to protecting the interests of policyholders.
-And as a secondary objective it must act, so far as reasonably possible, to facilitate effective competition in the relevant markets.
-The PRA has a duty to maintain arrangements to supervise PRA-authorised firms.
+And as a secondary objectives the PRA must act, so far as reasonably possible, to facilitate (i) effective competition in the relevant markets; and (ii) international competitiveness of the UK and its growth in the medium to long term, subject to aligning with relevant international standards.

 Court Committees